hyosung11/Launch-School/Courses/journal.md

 ## 20210916 목요일

 07:35 I went to sleep at 21:30 last night.
 I dozed off briefly as early as 20:30.
 My alarms went off at 5:00, 5:15 and 5:25 but I didn't arise until 6:15, so I missed my first planned study session at 5:30.
 I decided not to play soccer this morning and we have a marriage counseling session at 9:00.
 I'm ready for some coffee soon.

+10:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS101 > Lesson 6 > Assignments 3 ~ 5
+   * [x] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 31 | Dr. Matthew Walker: The Science and Practice of Perfecting Your Sleep

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 6 > Assignments 6 ~ 8
+   * [ ] 2.
+Listen to the Huberman Lab Podcast Episode 32 | How to Control Your Sense of Pain & Pleasure
+   * [ ] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I need to prioritize my job search so I can be employed by the end of November when my UI benefits end.

+10:11 In our marriage counseling session this morning, Sohee and I reiterated that I need to be employed again by the end of unemployment benefits at the end of November.
+This means, I need to prioritize my job search now.
+This means less time to study Launch School.